DavidPratt512/pytest-with-data-files/README.md

 I don't use pytest often, but when I do, I often find myself in a situation where this information would come in handy.

+## Example

+Follow the structure of the `column-extractor` directory for an example of how to create pytest test cases from directories.

+There are 3 components to get this working:

+- A pytest fixture in `conftest.py`.
+- A pytest test function in `test_column_extractor.py` that accepts the above fixture.
+- A set of tests defined by convention in the `column-extractor-test-cases` directory.

 ## Why

 If you use pytest, you are likely familiar with pytest's